As physios we often hear of bone myths that can be confusing or misleading. Want to understand your bones?

 Bones Myths – We hear a lot of Bone Myths which can get confusing, and even misleading.
 Lets go through some common questions about bones and their healing!

 All bones take the same time to heal – FALSE.
-Bones all have the same healing pathway (inflammation; soft callus formation; hard callus formation; re-modelling).
-In children, bone healing takes approximately 4-6 weeks, but in adults it tends to take 6-16… BUT depending on certain factors such as where the bone is broken, how good blood flow to the bone is, whether the break was in a joint, whether there was effective immobilisation after a break (cast/ splint/ moon boot), and other complications to the injury, healing may take longer.
-Also, the final stage of bone healing (re-modelling) actually happens over several years after the break!
+Bones all have the same healing pathway (inflammation, soft callus formation; hard callus formation; re-modelling).
+In children, bone healing takes approximately 4-6 weeks, but in adults it tends to take 6-16.
+However, healing time can vary based on break location, blood flow, joint involvement, immobilization, and complications..
+Also, the final stage of bone healing (remodeling) actually happens over several years after the break!

 Babies have more bones than adults – TRUE.
-As babies we have lots of little bones and all our bone growth plates.
-Over time these form together and fuse to make our strong adult bones and as a result we have fewer once we are fully grown.
+As babies, we have lots of little bones and all our bone growth plates.
+Over time, these fuse into strong adult bones, leaving us with fewer than we had as children.

-Impact makes bones stronger – TRUE but not in the way you might think.
+Impact makes bones stronger – TRUE, but not in the way you might think.
 Studies have found that repetitive impact increases bone mineral density.
-If a bone has a higher bone mineral density this means that it is less porous and is less likely to break – aka stronger!
-Impact that was tested in these studies included hopping, jumping and skipping exercise – which all have a gravitational component; so it may not apply to impact such as in NRL and martial art sports… so don’t go hitting things to make your bones stronger!
-Power and resistance training studies have also shown improvement in bone density; have a look at this month’s exercises to get started!
+Higher bone density means stronger, less porous bones.
+Studies show hopping, jumping, and skipping help improve it—unlike high-impact hits in NRL or martial arts.
+Power and resistance training also boost bone strength, so check out this month’s exercises to get started!

 Calcium from milk makes your bones strong – HALF TRUE.
-Calcium is just one of the many nutrients required to keep your bones strong.
-This is not just for children or if you have a fracture but in fact during your whole life your bone is continually breaking down and repairing itself to stay healthy!
-As we get older what happens is the breaking down increases and the repairing decreases which is why older people can develop osteopenia and osteoporosis.
-To encourage the balance of breakdown and repair good nutrition encourages healthy bone building!
-Have a look at this month’s diet information for more detail on what vitamins are key to bone health!
+Milk makes bones strong” is only half true—calcium helps, but many nutrients are needed.
+Bones constantly break down and rebuild throughout life, and with age, breakdown outpaces repair, leading to conditions like osteopenia and osteoporosis.
+To encourage the balance of breakdown and repair, good nutrition encourages healthy bone building!
+Have a look at this month’s diet information for more details on what vitamins are key to bone health!